cryptoshuriken/cryptoshuriken/README.md

 - ✍️  Read my blog at [CryptoShuriken.com](http://cryptoshuriken.com)
 - 📩 You can contact me at cryptoshuriken[@]gmail[dot]com
-- 🧠  I'm learning always learning new things about Web3.
+- 🧠  I'm always learning new things about Web3.
 - 🤝  I'm open to collaborating on Content Creation & Technical Writing opportunities.
 - ⚡  My Superpower - I can learn anything.